hyungccho/backbone_material/projects/w7d1-pokedex-i.md

 **ToysController**

 We'd like to add the option to re-assign a `Toy` from one Pokemon to another.
-The first step is to write a `ToysController` with a `show` and `update` action, and add a resource for toys in the routes file.
+The first step is to write a `ToysController` with an `update` action, and add a resource for toys in the routes file.
 You'll also want to write a `toys/show.json.jbuilder` for your `ToysController#update` to render; this can use your `_toy.json.jbuilder` partial.